 Preventive services are also scarce.
 Although stressors common to the LGBTQIA+ experience, such as peer or family rejection and homelessness, are inseparably linked to behavioral health outcomes, there is currently no Districtwide mechanism in place for systematically identifying LGBTQIA+ youth at risk for behavioral health concerns, such as the FAPrisk screening tool created by The Family Acceptance Project.
 The FAPrisk screening tool is an evidence-based instrument proven to be highly accurate in predicting depression, suicide, and substance use risk in LGBTQ youth, which can be integrated into the workflow of health professionals serving youth to identify the need for behavioral health services and inform service delivery and referral.
-Relatedly, the need for safe spaces (defined as "a supportive and affirming environment for lesbian, gay, bisexual, trans/transgender, and queer (LGBTQ) students was identified in family and youth engagement efforts through this project.
-The Trevor Project reports in its 2021 National Survey on LGBTQ Youth Mental Health that access to safe spaces is linked to lower suicide attempt rates within the LGBTQIA+youth population.
+Relatedly, the need for safe spaces (defined as a supportive and affirming environment for lesbian, gay, bisexual, trans/transgender, and queer (LGBTQ) students within the Trevor Project reports in its 2021 National Survey on LGBTQ Youth Mental Health that access to safe spaces is linked to lower suicide attempt rates within the LGBTQIA+youth population.